Gregory C. Knight: Adjutant general

 In 2018, incumbent adjutant general Steven A. Cray announced his intention to retire from the military.
 In Vermont, the adjutant general is elected for a two-year term in a secret ballot of the Vermont General Assembly.
-The election takes place in February of each odd-numbered year for a term that begins in March.
+At the time, the election took place in February of each odd-numbered year for a term that began in March.
 The major candidates for the position after Cray's retirement were Knight and David Baczewski, a retired Vermont Air National Guard brigadier general.
 Two other candidates also joined the race—retired Army Lieutenant Colonel David Graham, a former member of the Vermont Army National Guard, and Colonel (Retired) Rosanne Greco, a longtime member of the United States Air Force and resident of South Burlington who ran to protest the Air Force's plan to base F-35 fighter jets in Vermont.

 Winning the General Assembly vote requires a majority—91 votes if all 30 senators and 150 house members cast ballots.
 When lawmakers voted on February 21, 2019, 176 were present.
 Knight won the election on the first ballot with 95 votes, while Baczewski received 58, Greco 21, and Graham 2.
 Knight succeeded Cray in March and received a state promotion to brigadier general.
 In June 2020, he was nominated for federal recognition of this promotion.
 He was federally recognized as a brigadier general on July 30, 2020.
 In February 2021, the Vermont General Assembly unanimously reelected Knight for a second term.

+In 2022, the General Assembly passed legislation moving the election of the adjutant general to February of each even-numbered year beginning in 2024, with the two-year term to begin in March.
+In addition, the legislation includes qualifications candidates for the position must possess, including: having attained the rank of colonel; be a currently serving member of the U.S. Army, U.S. Air Force, U.S. Army Reserve, U.S. Air Force Reserve, Army National Guard, or Air National Guard, or be eligible to return to service in the Army or Air National Guard; be a graduate of a Senior Service College; and be eligible for federal recognition as a general officer.
+In February 2024, Knight ran unopposed for a two-year term and was unanimously elected.